CodingLawyersClub/todo-instructions/README.md

 @observer
 export default class Create extends Component {
 ```

 MAKE SURE THE `@inject`, `@observer` and `export` statement ARE TOUCHING EXACTLY HOW YOU SEE ABOVE.

 Now, let's call our create method.

 Under `<Formik` add the `onSubmit` exactly how you see here:

 ```
 <Formik
 onSubmit={formValues => {
     this.create(formValues)
 }}
 ```

 This means that when the Create button is clicked, our form is automatically going to call this `onSubmit`.
 It is passing the values from the form (the text of our toDo) and then calling a method that does not exist yet called `createToDo`.
 Let's define that method now.

-On line 41, add a `createToDo` method
+On line 41, add a `createToDo` method:

 ```
 create(formValues) {